Dorset Joint Railway

 |Click photo for larger image||Click diagram for larger image|

-In 1901 further changes took place at Glastonbury and on 3rd June that year a new SB was opened adjacent to the earlier box.
-The new SB contained a 27-lever Stevens-pattern 4.1/8"-centres interlocking frame and was built to the S&DJR TYPE 3 design with a hip roof, although curiously again it was one of the few Type 3 SBs constructed entirely of timber (which reinforces the suspicions about ground loading).
-The SB seems to have been rather longer than was necessary for the size of lever-frame, but one can only speculate whether this implies some unknown plan for future expansion or merely the convenient use of standard panel sizes.
+In 1901 further changes took place at Glastonbury and on 3rd June that year a new SB was opened adjacent to the earlier box (S&DJR Signal Instruction 142).
+The new SB contained a 27-lever Stevens-pattern 4.1/8"-centres interlocking frame and was built to the S&DJR TYPE 3 design with a hip roof, although curiously again it was one of the few Type 3 SBs to be constructed entirely of timber (which reinforces the suspicions about ground loading).
+The SB seems to have been rather longer than was necessary for the size of lever-frame, but one can only speculate whether this implies some unknown plan for future expansion or merely the convenient use of 'standard' panel sizes.

 |Glastonbury 1901 signal-box